deliveroo/deliveroo.engineering/_guidelines/redis.md

 The backing store for this is 2x256 Redis sets; 256 for each "good" and "bad" fingerprint status.
 Having 256 buckets per status lets us easily shard the data when we need to.

-Note that the number of shards you need can be optimised.
-In this particular case, the primary purpose is sharding to allow for clustering.
+Note that the number of partitions you need can be optimised.
+In this particular case, the primary purpose is to allow for clustering.

 The class exposes `.find_by(id:)`, `#save`, and `#save!` as any Rails user would expect.